LDE – Comet

-All the engines had a cylindrical firebox and boiler barrel, an oak locomotive frame reinforced with sheet iron and inside cylinders and valve gear.
-In 1842, following a serious accident in France the operation of twin-axled locomotives was banned and the engines were given 0-4-2 wheel arrangement through the addition of a trailing axle.
-Such early machines often had to be repaired at frequent intervals and these engines were no exception.
-Windsbraut blew up on 21 May 1846 in charge of a train that was ready to depart from the Dresdner station in Leipzig.
+All the engines had a cylindrical firebox and boiler barrel, an oak locomotive frame reinforced with sheet wrought iron and inside cylinders and valve gear.
+In 1842, following a serious accident in France the operation of twin-axled locomotives was banned and the engines were rebuilt as 0-4-2s through the addition of a trailing axle.
+Such early machines had to be repaired at frequent intervals and these engines were no exception.
+Windsbraut exploded on 21 May 1846 with a train about to depart from the Dresdner station in Leipzig.
 The other locomotives were retired no later than 1849.